H4HWV2011/msjarvis-public-docs/thesis/01-quantarithmia.md

 > Figure 1.
 The architecture of Quantarithmia within Polymathmatic Geography.
 This
 > diagram situates Quantarithmia as an economic geographic framework inside the broader
 > discipline of Polymathmatic Geography and shows how its geometry of power and
-> reciprocity is instantiated in two computational instruments: the Ms. Jarvis Steward
+> reciprocity is instantiated in two computational instruments: the Ms. Allis Steward
 > System and the MountainShares Commons DAO.

 ---

 > **Production status — April 23, 2026 (Chapter 1 closure milestone):**
-> The Ms. Jarvis Steward System is running in the `msjarvis-rebuild` namespace with
+> The Ms. Allis Steward System is running in the `msallis-rebuild` namespace with
-> **105–110 confirmed live containers**.
+> **112 confirmed live containers (April 16, 2026 — thesis-verified) / 100 point-in-time
+> (April 23, 2026)**.
 All Quantarithmia computational instruments
 > described in this chapter are operational and have passed a **30/30 preflight gate at
 > exit 0 with a clean `bash -n` gate file** — the falsifiable experiment is now real
 > infrastructure.
 >
 > **Chapter 1 closure checklist — April 22–23, 2026:**
-> - ✅ PostGIS spatial body live — 37 landowner rows, 1.1M address points, 55 WV
+> - ✅ PostGIS spatial body live — `msallis-db` (16 GB / 294 tables / 11 schemas);
+>   `postgis-forensic` (17 GB / 314 tables / 9 schemas); 1.1M address points, 55 WV
 >   counties seeded
+> - ✅ `mvw_gbim_landowner_spatial` — 38,979 rows confirmed in msallis-db (OI-E CLOSED)
 > - ✅ All 4 GBIM indexers healthy — spatial, temporal, semantic, benefit
 > - ✅ `egeria.mountainshares.us` live with token enforcement
 > - ✅ 5 judge signing keys present